gabrielpalassi/FinancialMarketPython/README.md

   - Usage: `python monthly-backtests.py`

 ### Value at Risk (VaR) Calculator
-  - Description: Calculate the Value at Risk (VaR) of a portfolio or asset.
+  - Description: Calculate the Value at Risk (VaR) of an asset.
   - Usage: `python value-at-risk.py`

 ## Contributing and Contact